Page Contents

 - When the title to the decedent’s property is held in a living trust, the beneficiaries get the property without probate.

-- When the decedent’s assets such as retirement benefits, retirement accounts, 401(k) accounts, and IRAs, Keogh’s have named beneficiaries.
+- When the decedent’s assets, such as retirement benefits, retirement accounts, 401(k) accounts, IRAs, and Keogh accounts, have named beneficiaries.

 - If a bank account is set up as “pay on death” or “in trust for” with a beneficiary named, it will pass to the beneficiary without probate.